JodliDev/paco/php_server_backend/README.md

 on the server.
 For security reasons admin accounts can only be set if you call the scripts from the machine itself (localhost).
+Login-data are stored in _data/.logins_.
+If you want to remove an admin-account, you have to do that manually by deleting the respective line from _data/.logins_.
+After you have created your first admin-account, a _.htaccess_-file is created in _data/_ to restrict access to this directory from the web.
+The same login-data are also used to access this folder from the web.

+__Notice:__
+If you never set up an admin-account, the _data/_-folder will not be protected by _.htaccess_.
+To restrict access from the web, it is advisable to create _data/.htaccess_ manually and put in the following: `Deny from all`

-### Set up admin accounts on a webserver:
+### Setting up admin accounts on a webserver:

 If you need to set up admin accounts on a webserver and are not able to access it from localhost, you have two options:

 __Option 1:__ Create and copy the admin accounts from your local server: